bootdotdev/blog/content/education/why-boot-dev-is-not-free.md

 ## So what are we going to do?

-Well, for now we're going to keep monetizing the way we've been doing it - simple monthly subscriptions.
+Well, for now, we're going to keep monetizing the way we've been doing it - simple paid memberships.
 For students who can't afford the price, all of our content can be read for free, and hopefully that's a decent middle-ground solution until we have the bandwidth to try other things.

 My priority right now is just getting this thing to a level where I can pay my server costs, my mortgage and my family's expenses without going into the red.